cs1302uga/cs1302-str-list/README.md

 You are responsible for implementing test cases to test your `ArrayStringList` and `LinkedStringList` classes.
 There are a few examples of test cases provided in the checklist and FAQ sections below.

-Additionally, we have provided an oracle class (`cs1302.oracle.OracleStringList`) that you can instantiate and use in your driver program (`cs1302.test.ListTester`).
+Additionally, we have provided an Oracle class (`cs1302.oracle.OracleStringList`) that you can instantiate and use in your driver program (`cs1302.test.ListTester`).
 The oracle will allow you to run test cases that you write using a trusted implementation of
-`StringList` so you can compare the oracle output to the output of your `StringList` implementations.
+`StringList` so you can compare the Oracle output to the output of your `StringList` implementations.

 Here is an example driver class called `ListTester` that is set up to run the test cases with all three implementations.
 You would just need to uncomment the implementation you wanted to use: